AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/TimeSeriesChangeMonitor/Readme.md

   -PollInterval                The polling interval in ISO 8601 Duration format. [default: PT5M] -MaximumChangeCount          When greater than 0, exit after detecting this many changed time-series. [default: 0] -AllowQuickPolling           Allows very quick polling.
-Good for testing, bad for production. [default: False]
+Good for testing, bad for production. [default: False] -SavedChangesSinceJson       Loads the /ChangesSinceTime value from this JSON file.
+  -DetectedChangesCsv          When set, save all detected changes to this CSV file and exit.

 ISO 8601 timestamps use a yyyy'-'mm'-'dd'T'HH':'mm':'ss'.'fffffffzzz format.